 Parks & Recreation:

-DeSoto’s Recreation Center will open after Memorial Day on a limited basis with safety restrictions.
+DeSoto’s Recreation Center reopened after Memorial Day on a limited basis with safety restrictions.
 Patrons will have access to the Fitness Center only during the initial opening phase.
 The Center will open three days a week on Mondays, Wednesdays, and Fridays.
 Memorial Day is Monday, May 25th.
 During the reopening week, the first day will be Tuesday, May 26th, Wednesday, May 27th, and Friday, May 29th.
 The Recreation Center will revert to the new Monday, Wednesday, Friday schedule during the first week in June.
 The Fitness Center will have a limited capacity.
 Patrons will be required to schedule an appointment for 45 minutes per visit.
 Member access will be allowed during modified hours.
 Upon arrival, please present your membership card to the facility staff.

 Fitness Center Schedule